 Babies’ and Children’s buttons

-One upon a time, the buttons used on infants and children’s clothing were the same as for adults; perhaps ‘daintier’.
+Once upon a time, the buttons used on infants and children’s clothing were the same as for adults; except perhaps ‘daintier’.
 When realistic buttons became all the rage from around 1937, they were actually fashion for adults, although they soon appeared on children’s clothing.
 In Australian newspapers, buttons described as ‘for children’ were first advertised in 1944.

 Beutrons children’s range